 Financing a Carnegie Mellon Education

-Of those grant dollars in 2015-2016, $9.6 million were generated by contributions from generous donors who contribute to scholarship funds in the Carnegie Mellon endowment.
-Also in 2015-2016, 85 percent of our full-time undergraduate students had their financial need met with packages that consisted of a combination of federal financial assistance and Carnegie Mellon dollars.
+In 2016-2017, 94 percent of our full-time undergraduate students had their financial need met with packages that consisted of a combination of federal financial assistance and Carnegie Mellon dollars.
 Some packages also included state grants and outside scholarships.

 The CMU Enrollment Bulletin showcases the latest research on financial aid, national student data, higher education topics and more.